logzio/logz-docs/_source/user-guide/kibana/best-practices.md

 `status:200`

+You can also use the `exists` query with the relevant value.
+For example:

+`_exists_:"error"`.

-You can use the boolean operators AND, OR, and NOT to create more complex searches.
+Use the boolean operators AND, OR, and NOT to create more complex searches.
 For example, to search for a specific status that doesn't contain a certain word:

 `status:406 NOT "error"`